 Management conducted an evaluation of the effectiveness of the Company's internal control over financial reporting using the criteria in Internal Control - Integrated Framework 2013 issued by the Committee of Sponsoring Organizations of the Treadway Commission (the "COSO Framework").
-As a result of this evaluation, management concluded that the Company's internal control over financial reporting was not effective as of December 31, 2023 because of the material weaknesses in internal control over financial reporting discussed below.
+As a result of this evaluation, management concluded that the Company did not maintain effective internal control over financial reporting as of December 31, 2024, based on the criteria established in COSO framework, due to the material weakness in our internal control over financial reporting described below.